Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-Bayesian inference can be used to address the ill-posed inverse problem by systematically incorporating additional prior information available.
-In the context of handling the inverse problem for the two-current correlation, the Backus-Gilbert method~\cite{BG} was introduced in~\cite{Hansen:2017mnd} and~\cite{Liang:2019frk}.
+Lattice QCD researchers have proposed several Bayesian methods, with different expressions for the likelihood $P[D|\rho,I]$ and the prior $P[\rho|I]$ to obtain the model spectral function $\rho$.
+In the context of handling the inverse problem for the current-current correlator, the Backus-Gilbert method~\cite{BG} was introduced in~\cite{Hansen:2017mnd} and~\cite{Liang:2019frk}.
 Furthermore, as a Bayesian method, the maximum entropy method~\cite{Asakawa:2000tr} was also applied to solve the inverse problem in~\cite{Liang:2019frk}.
 It was observed that this method produced a similar outcome for reconstructing the flat spectral region, while qualitatively enhancing the reconstruction of spectral peaks when compared to the Backus-Gilbert method.
 Additionally, there are proposals in~\cite{Bailas:2020qmv,ExtendedTwistedMassCollaborationETMC:2022sta} for the reconstruction of smeared spectral functions from Euclidean correlation functions.
 For example, a formalism in~\cite{Hansen:2017mnd} was proposed to determine various transition rates from the nucleon 4pt function calculations by extracting smeared spectral functions from appropriately constructed finite-volume Euclidean correlation functions such that a well-defined infinite-volume limit exists.
 Reconstructing these smeared spectral functions from Euclidean correlation functions, as proposed in these prior works~\cite{Hansen:2017mnd, Bailas:2020qmv, ExtendedTwistedMassCollaborationETMC:2022sta}, is an important direction that we plan to investigate in the future.
-In this study, to assess the consistency of $\Delta E_n$ determination between the inversion method and exponential fitting, we will employ Bayesian reconstruction~\cite{Burnier:2013nla}.
+In this study, to assess the consistency of $\Delta E_n$ determination between the inversion method and exponential fitting, we will employ Bayesian reconstruction (BR)~\cite{Burnier:2013nla}.
 Previous lattice QCD calculations of the hadronic tensor~\cite{Liang:2019frk} have demonstrated that the BR method exhibits the highest resolution for extracting peak structures in the low-momentum transfer regions.
 While the BR method incorporates all the essential properties of the maximum entropy method~\cite{Asakawa:2000tr} for reconstructing positive spectral functions from lattice QCD data, it also ensures scale-invariance by enforcing that the posterior does not depend on the units of the spectral function, leading to only ratios between the parameters of interest related to the unknown process and the default model.
 We briefly discuss the essential features of the BR method in the following and demonstrate its applications on the lattice data.
 A detailed discussion on the BR method and its comparison with Backus-Gilbert and the maximum entropy method can be found in the latest review article~\cite{Rothkopf:2022ctl}.